 View Council’s Policy regarding Assistance to Rates Debtors in Hardship here.

 Make a Payment Arrangement

 To help you manage your rates account, Council offers a number of payment options which includes paying by instalments or making a payment arrangement.

 Apply for COVID Rates Assistance

 As a result of COVID-19, Council has reviewed its normal procedures regarding rates collection.
-Ratepayers who are unable to make payments will not be charged interest until December 2020 and will not be referred to debt collection.
+Ratepayers who are unable to make payments will not be charged interest until end of June 2021 and will not be referred to debt collection.
 However, to avoid the debt collection process, ratepayers must contact Council to discuss any outstanding rates, payment options and alternative arrangements.